 - You do not bundle consents.
-Instead, Secure Privacy’s GDPR cookie banner ensures that consent is obtained for all purposes by allowing users to select the types of cookies to which they consent.
+Instead, Secure Privacy's GDPR cookie banner guarantees that consent is secured for all purposes by allowing users to choose which cookies they consent to.

-- You include an opt-in for every type of cookie on your website that is not pre-checked to show user consent.
+- You include an opt-in for any cookie on your website that is not pre-checked to demonstrate user consent.

 - You record consents in a way that can show the visitors' ability to withdraw.

-- You include a link to the cookie notice to give users additional information, such as the third parties that will have access to their personal data in case they give consent to the installation of a third-party analytics cookie.
+- You include a link to the cookie notice to provide users with extra information, such as which third parties will have access to their personal data if they agree to the installation of a third-party analytics cookie.